Skip to main content

 A failure message is generated if you have conditions that you must address before removing the node.
 For example, the message might indicate that the node has shared resources that you must remove or that the node is in a cluster HA configuration or storage failover configuration that you must disable.

-If the node is the quorum master, the cluster briefly loses and then returns to quorum.
+If the node is the quorum master, the cluster will briefly lose and then return to quorum.
 This quorum loss is temporary and does not affect any data operations.

 8. If a failure message indicates error conditions, address those conditions and rerun the cluster remove-node or cluster unjoin command.

-After a node is successfully removed from the cluster, it automatically reboots.
+The node automatically reboots after it is successfully removed from the cluster.

 9. If you are repurposing the node, erase the node configuration and initialize all disks: